iShares Core MSCI Europe ETF (NYSEARCA:IEUR) Sees Unusually-High Trading Volume

-iShares Core MSCI Europe ETF (NYSEARCA:IEUR – Get Free Report) shares saw an uptick in trading volume on Tuesday .
-454,314 shares traded hands during mid-day trading, a decline of 47% from the previous session’s volume of 850,240 shares.The stock last traded at $57.82 and had previously closed at $57.55.
+Shares of iShares Core MSCI Europe ETF (NYSEARCA:IEUR – Get Free Report) saw unusually-high trading volume on Monday .
+Approximately 1,202,736 shares were traded during trading, an increase of 39% from the previous session’s volume of 863,285 shares.The stock last traded at $57.68 and had previously closed at $57.85.

 iShares Core MSCI Europe ETF Company Profile